liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-entries-screenlet/04-creating-the-screenlet-class.markdown

 # Creating the Screenlet Class [](id=creating-the-screenlet-class-0)

 Recall that app developers primarily interact with the Screenlet class when using a Screenlet in their app.
-You therefore need to make sure the Screenlet class contains all the attributes and methods the app developer needs.
-The `GetEntriesScreenlet` class you'll create in this article is almost identical to the `GetGuestbooksScreenlet` class.
-You can therefore create it with the same sequence of steps:
+You must therefore make sure the Screenlet class contains all the attributes and methods the app developer needs.
+The Screenlet class the Get Entries Screenlet requires, `GetEntriesScreenlet`, is almost identical to `GetGuestbooksScreenlet`.
+You can therefore create `GetEntriesScreenlet` with the same sequence of steps you used to create `GetGuestbooksScreenlet`:

 1. Define the Screenlet's attributes.
-These are the XML attributes the app developer can set when inserting the Screenlet's XML.
+These are the XML attributes the app developer can set when inserting the Screenlet's XML in an activity or fragment layout.
 These attributes control aspects of the Screenlet's behavior.

 2. Create the Screenlet class.
-This class implements the Screenlet's functionality defined in the View, listener, and interactor.
+This class implements the Screenlet's functionality as defined in the View, listener, and Interactor.
 It also reads the attribute values and configures the Screenlet accordingly.

-Because of this similarity, this article doesn't explain all of `GetEntriesScreenlet` in detail.
-Instead, focus is placed on the code unique to `GetEntriesScreenlet`.
+Due to this similarity, this article doesn't explain `GetEntriesScreenlet` in detail.
+Focus is instead placed on the code unique to `GetEntriesScreenlet`.
 For a detailed explanation of the rest of the class, see [the article on creating `GetGuestbooksScreenlet`](/develop/learning-paths/mobile/-/knowledge_base/6-2/creating-the-screenlet-class).

-You'll get started here by defining the attributes the Screenlet class needs.
+You'll get started here by defining the attributes `GetEntriesScreenlet` needs.

 ## Defining Screenlet Attributes [](id=defining-screenlet-attributes)

 In Get Guestbooks Screenlet, you defined the `layoutId`, `groupId`, and `autoLoad` attributes.
-You need the same attributes for Get Entries Screenlet.
+Get Entries Screenlet also needs these.
 Create the file `entries_attrs.xml` in your app's `res/values` directory.
 Replace the file's contents with the following code:

     <?xml version="1.0" encoding="utf-8"?>
     <resources>